 Service coordination is available for children with Medicaid Enhanced Benefits that have special healthcare needs.
 These special healthcare needs require medical and multidisciplinary habilitation or rehabilitation services to prevent or minimize a disability.
 If the child is unable to coordinate, maintain or access services on their own, or through other means, they might be eligible for service coordination services.

 Service Coordinator functions are:

-- Plan Development – The process of developing a plan that links a participant to needed medical, psychiatric, social, early intervention, education, and other services.
+Plan Development & Assessment – A person centered planning process that identifies the person's need for assistance in gaining and coordinating access to needed medical, psychiatric, social, early intervention, education, and other services.
 The plan does not govern or manage community developmental disabilities services or any other services.

-- Referrals – Links the participant to needed medical, psychiatric, social, early intervention, education, and other services.
+Referrals – Links the participant to needed medical, psychiatric, social, early intervention, education, and other services.

-- Monitoring – Monitors the plan to assure participant has been linked to needed services identified on the plan.
+Monitoring – Monitors the plan to assure participant has been linked to needed services identified on the plan.
 The Service Coordinator will adjust the plan as necessary.

-- Crisis Assistance: Provides crisis assistance and may seek involvement of Department’s crisis prevention team.
+Crisis Assistance: Provides crisis assistance and may seek involvement of Department’s crisis prevention team.

 Service coordination is also available through the Idaho Infant Toddler Program.
 Service coordination through the Infant Toddler Program is available to all qualifying children from birth through 36 months of age.

 Please see the Children’s Developmental Disability Services webpage for more information about case management services available to children with developmental delay.

 Service coordination for children with serious emotional disturbance (SED) is administered by a managed care contractor, Optum Idaho.
 Questions regarding eligibility, coverage, and services can be addressed by accessing the Optum Idaho website or calling their member number at (855) 202-0973.